By Jody McCutcheon

 5. It Can Lead to Very Bad Things

-Because it is so badly paid, naïve, insecure and lacking parental supervision or guidance, many teen models end up desperate and exploited, sometimes even turning tricks or getting into the “escort” business to pay the bills between gigs.
-What’s more, the proliferation of teen models makes other teens aspire to be one too– and the classifieds are rife with ads posted by pimps posing as agents for “modeling” work that ends up being simply nude modeling or ‘acting’ work for the soft porn industry.
+Because it is so badly paid, naive, insecure and lacking parental supervision or guidance, many teen models end up desperate and exploited, sometimes even turning tricks or getting into the “escort” business to pay the bills between gigs.
+What’s more, the proliferation of teen models makes other teens aspire to be one too– and the classifieds are rife with ads posted by pimps posing as agents for “modelling” work that ends up being simply nude modeling or ‘acting’ work for the soft porn industry.

 6. It’s a Gateway to Bad Health

 The modeling business has always been riddled with drug addiction and eating disorders.
 Cocaine (that magical weight-loss drug!), caffeine and alcohol are drugs of choice for young, insecure women walking the catwalk, while anorexia and bulimia are also prevalent in the profession – some models have been known to eat cotton wool or clumps of tissue to make themselves feel full.
 Here is a list of issues faced by models, courtesy of the Huffington Post, but we would like to add to that: makeup.
 While it’s ok for developing kids to play dress up every now and then, when you’re slapping on tons of product infused with hormone disrupting ingredients (as many non-organic cosmetics are), this cannot be good for a child’s system.